 Since it fits into the job duties to perform tasks pertaining to the oral devices, such as cleaning, slight adjustments, doing initial impressions for them, we see that specialized training is a must.

 Dental assistants must know the right mixtures for the impression mold that needs to be taken, exactly how it must go in, how the patient carefully needs to hold their mouth, how long it needs to stay in, how to gently remove the impression, all while patiently and verbally coaching and informing the patient through the entire procedure.

-That is in addition to the dental assistant duties of understanding all of the dentist’s instructions, then making the proper notations and other technical instructions that need to be performed and passed onto the lab that actually constructs the appliance.
+That is in addition to understanding all of the dentist’s instructions, then making the proper notations and other technical instructions that need to be performed and passed onto the lab that actually constructs the appliance.

 A Well-Rounded Asset to the Office